hyperledger/besu/KNOWN_ISSUES.md

 ## Scope of logs query causing Besu to hang

-`eth_getLogs` queries that are too large or too broad can cause Besu to hang.
+`eth_getLogs` queries that are too large or too broad can cause Besu to never return.

 Workaround - Limit the number of blocks queried by each `eth_getLogs` call.